 The Certificate of Advanced Graduate Studies (CAGS) program in Educational Leadership was first offered in the spring of 1997.
 It is a 33- to 60-credit program that addresses the needs of practicing educators who have completed a master’s degree and who are interested in pursuing advanced academic work in educational change and leadership.
 This program is built on a foundation of human development and systems theories, critical thinking and reflection, advanced practice models, and democratic leadership skills.

 The program is designed for professionals in education or a related field who are interested in becoming part of a dynamic, advanced-level graduate program.
 Accepted candidates will explore contemporary issues in education for all students.
-Students can design their program of study in the following concentration areas:
+Students can complete the CAGS in Educational Leadership (see program of study below) or design their program of study in the following concentration areas:

 - Arts, Leadership, and Learning